 How wrong were we?
 First, there’s nowhere to really exchange money at all.
-Like, we figured over the border.
+Like, we figured over the Mexican border while crossing.
 No, there’s nobody doing it at all.
 They are completely uninterested in buying your dollars.

 As in, at one point, it was the place to do it.
 So they’re like, okay, go to the banks.
 We get to San Cristobal, we go to, like, six different banks.
 Nobody wants dollars.
 Not a single bank wants your dollars.
 No one changes dollars to pesos.
 So we are screwed because we only have dollars.

 We have our credit cards and debit card.
 I’ve actually never had the need to really use my debit card when traveling to take money out of the ATM.
 So this time I’m like, all right, let’s do it.
 I found a bank.
 I got the money out.
 No problem.

 They give up to, I think, 9000 pesos, which is almost $450 maximum that you could take out per day.
 So I took out the machine.
 Obviously, the bank itself told me a certain fee that will be charged.
 I have no problem with that.
 It still is a pretty good exchange rate.

 We did find a place where they exchange money without passports or anything.
 I have $20 bills.
 The $20 bills are hated even more than the rest.
 The exchange rate, which is overall right now, as of today, is about 19 pesos. $87.
 They exchange 18 pesos if you have $50 or $100 bills, but it’s 17.8 if you have $ 20 for the pesos.
 So we did just another $100.

 I was kind of curious when I got back to check my bank to see how it went on the first day, it just showed me a really great exchange rate.
 It was almost 19 pesos, 80 centavos, no problem.
 But here’s the thing.
 The next day, I guess it takes 24 hours, one business day for the fees to come out.